The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : quasi-free approximation of free energy

-More precisely, $\OO(N^{1-\tau})$ is $N^{\varepsilon}\OO(N^{4/5}/\ell^{2/5}+Nb)$. \end{proposition}
+More precisely, $\OO(N^{1-\tau})$ is $N^{\varepsilon}\OO(N^{4/5}\ell^{-2/5}+Nb)$. \end{proposition}

-Propositions~\ref{prop:qf-ub}, \ref{prop:qf-lb} assert that the free energy of a (long-range) Yukawa gas with Hamiltonian $H^R_V$ can be approximated by that of the (short-range) quasi-free Yukawa gases, for appropriate choices of the parameters $b,b'$ and $\ell$.
-These propositions are analogous to Propositions~\ref{prop:qf-ub-torus}, \ref{prop:qf-lb-torus}, with the additional treatment of the boundary and taking into account that the density of the equilibrium measure is not constant.
+Propositions~\ref{prop:qf-ub} and \ref{prop:qf-lb} will be proved in Sections~\ref{sec:quasifreeub}--\ref{sec:quasifreelb}.
+In the remainder of Section~\ref{sec:quasifree}, we complete the proof of Theorem~\ref{FA} assuming these propositions.
+They assert that the free energy of a Yukawa gas with (long) range~$R$ can be approximated by that of the quasi-free Yukawa gases with range~$\ell \ll R$, for appropriate choices of the parameters $b,b'$ and $\ell$.
+These propositions are analogous to Propositions~\ref{prop:qf-ub-torus} and \ref{prop:qf-lb-torus}, with the additional treatment of the boundary and taking into account that the density of the equilibrium measure is in general not constant.